The financial infrastructure for the rental economy

 45%

-US renters still carry no insurance
+of US renters carry no insurance at all

 96.5%

-Rent payments produce no credit signal today
+of rent payments produce no credit signal today

 The category gap